 Top Detours from the Golden Circle

-One of the great advantages of renting your own car to complete the Golden Circle are all the extra stops and detours you can take along the way.
+One of the great advantages of renting your own car to complete the Golden Circle is all the extra stops and detours you can take along the way.

-You’ll pass this crater on your way back from the three main attractions of the Golden Circle.
+You’ll pass the Kerið crater on your way back from the three main attractions of the Golden Circle.
 If you’ve got a chance to stop at this 6,500-year-old volcanic crater then we highly recommend you don’t miss out.

-Within the oval crater, you’ll find an azure coloured lake which beautifully contrasts with the shades of red, orange and black from the sand and rocks.
+Within the oval Kerid crater, you’ll find an azure-colored lake that beautifully contrasts with the shades of red, orange and black from the sand and rocks.
 If you go in the summer you’ll find bright green grass surrounding the crater, whilst in winter you’re more likely to find a white blanket of snow.